SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

-manyways, the Mareen resembles a catfishzThey havelong,thick smaller outposts are actually used by smugglers and pirates as “whiskers” tipped with tiny suckers; heavy bodies with almost undetectable scales; and large, bottomrfeeding mouths.
+manyways, the Mareen resembles a catfishzThey havelong,thick smaller outposts are actually used by smugglers and pirates as "whiskers” tipped with tiny suckers; heavy bodies with almost undetectable scales; and large, bottomrfeeding mouths.
 But aside from those basic similarities, the Mareens